-Today, I am going to do a quick review of iPoll app, a paid survey apps that lets you earn money without taking surveys as well.
+Today, I am going to do a quick review of iPoll app, one of the best paid survey apps that you can use to make money with or without taking surveys!

-I am a big fan of paid surveys and using them as an extra income source.
-So I am always on the look out for new tools and apps that make taking surveys easier and more convenient.
+I am a big fan of paid survey sites and using surveys to make money.
+So I am always on the lookout for new tools and apps that make taking surveys easier and more convenient.

 It used to be that you had to sit in front of your computer to be able to fill out a survey.
-But nowadays, with mobile phones and dozens of survey related apps, you can do this from anywhere and any time.
+But nowadays, with mobile phones and tons of free money apps, you can do this from anywhere and any time.

-For the last few years that I have gotten much busier with maintaining my blogs, I rarely have time to take surveys at home.
-But I still take surveys on my phone, any chance I get.
-In the doctor’s office while sitting in the waiting room, when I drop my car off for an oil change or a tire rotation, when I am waiting in a long line,… The list goes on and on.
+For the last few years that I have gotten much busier with maintaining MoneyPantry, I rarely have time to take surveys at home or participate in legit focus groups that actually pay, but I still take surveys on my phone, any chance I get – in the waiting room, doctor’s office, while waiting for an oil change to be done, in line and so on.

 This is all possible because of a few decent paid survey apps, one of which is the iPoll app.